kdpuvvadi/blog/_posts/2023-10-28-pihole-gravity-troubleshoot.md

 Decided to tailscale from docker host to proxmox lxc container.
 Uninstalled tailscale, rebooted the vm.
 But still not working.

 Went through pihole docker logs for good 2 hours.
 Pulling my hair at this.
 Why don't this work.
-Finally decided to repull the image and update container with new image
+Finally decided to re-pull the image and update container with new image

 ```shell
 $ docker pull pihole/pihole:latest